faizanabidnaqvi/altinndocs/docs/usable-endpoints-1.md

 #### SMSPin

 This seems to be the correct method to use to send an SMS to the user which we can use.
 AltinnPin above seems to be a pin code retrieved through a letter.
+All parameters are same except for AuthMethod which will be set to SMSPin

 If no phone number is found, we get an error.